Crazy Frog Racer

 Crazy Frog Racer is a European and Australian-only video game developed by Neko Entertainment and published by Digital Jesters.
-A year later in 2006 a sequel was released, entitled Crazy Frog Racer 2.
+A year later in 2006 a sequel was released, titled Crazy Frog Racer 2.

 Gameplay

 In the PlayStation 2 and PC versions, players race as the Annoying Thing, an animated character, across four tracks to come in 1st place.
 As they race, there are coins scattered across the tracks that give the player 500 points for each coin picked up, which can be used to buy bonuses during races.
 There are four modes, each played differently: